tyxio/rl-dqn/README.md

 ## Train a Deep Q Network with TF-Agents

 This second example shows how to train a DQN (Deep Q Networks) agent on the cartpole environment using the TF-Agents library.
-It is the "hello World" project for TF-Agents.
+It is the "Hello World" project for TF-Agents.

 References: